Supercolony-net/Open-Grants-Program/applications/openbrush.md

 ### Team's experience

-Please describe the team's relevant experience.
-If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
-For research-related grants, references to past publications and projects in a related domain are helpful.

 **Markian Ivanichok**
 CEO of Supercolony
-Blockchain enterpreneur, Lead Software Engineer Started my engineering carrer back when I was 15th.
+Blockchain enterpreneur, Software Engineer
+Started my engineering carrer back when I was 15th.
 Since then developed and got lots of experience in engineerig and leadership.
-Got entrepreneur experience by founding a couple of startups in soft.
-Inspired, co-founded and invested in Sector F, on of the top consulting companies in Ukraine that help enterpreneers to move faster.
+Got entrepreneur experience by founding a couple of startups.
+Inspired, co-founded and invested in Sector F, on of the top consulting companies in Ukraine that helps enterpreneers to move faster.
 Since the beginning of this year co-founded and led Supercolony, a Polkadot venture studio that is dedicated to building and creating of Polkadot’s ecosystem.

 **Dmitry Kryshtal**
 8 years experienced T-Shaped marketer with a deeper understanding of analytics, creativity and strategy.
 Opinion leader in the cryptocurrency environment since 2017.
 Co-owner of the creative agency Citadel.
 Host of his own program on biggest crypto-related YouTube channel in CIS – S3XYBTC.

 **Green Baneling**
 Blockchain Core Developer